-The Commitments is set in the Northside of Dublin and tells the story of Jimmy Rabbitte, a young music fanatic who aspires to manage an Irish soul band in the tradition of the 1960s African-American recording artists.
+The film is set around the Northside of Dublin and tells the story of Jimmy Rabbitte, a young music fanatic who aspires to manage an Irish soul band in the tradition of the 1960s African-American recording artists.
 After placing an advert in a local newspaper he assembles a group of working-class youths to form a soul band called The Commitments.

 Principle photography took place in Dublin and used 44 different locations throughout the city.
 Although Roddy Doyle’s novel is set in the fictional Barrytown (which is based on Kilbarrack, where Doyle was a schoolteacher), it was Alan Parker who suggested Dublin.